-Education Policy Score: 7
+Education Policy Score: 6

 The performance of primary and secondary education in the United States has long been disappointing.
-High-school graduation rates, although showing some improvement between 1996 and 2006, remain low, at about 70%, in an education system that largely lacks vocational alternatives to high school.
-High-school students' performance in science, math and reading is below that seen in most wealthy OECD countries.
+Historically low high school graduation rates significantly improved over the last two decades, reaching a record high of 82% in 2016 - still a low level for a wealthy country.
+The education system largely lacks vocational alternatives to high school education.
+High school students' performance in science, math and reading remains below most wealthy OECD countries.
 Yet the educational system is generously funded.
-Its shortcomings are the result of several factors, including the impact of unionization and collective bargaining on assessment practices and teacher performance; deficiencies in the home environments of many children in low-income, minority neighborhoods; severe inequalities in school quality between wealthy and low-income areas; and a lack of accountability for outcomes in a fragmented system.
+Its shortcomings are the result of several factors, including the impact of deficiencies in the home environments of many children in low-income, minority neighborhoods; severe inequalities in school quality between wealthy and low-income areas; and a lack of accountability for outcomes in a fragmented system.